Why Should Christians Care about the Jewish Roots of Christianity?

 This identification with Israel does not mean, however, that Gentile Christians are required to bring themselves under the Law of Moses and begin to live as Jews.
 There is an order and a structure to God’s plan.
 This can be seen in the Law itself and in the history of Israel.
 King David ruled over a greater Israel that included many Gentile nations in addition to his Israelite territories.
 Yet these Gentile areas were never brought under the Law of Moses.

 So, too, Messiah Jesus rules a greater Israel that includes many kinds of sheep.
 Not all of these are Jewish; there are some from every tribe, language, and nation (John 10:16).
 But together, these two groups, Jewish and Gentile, make up the two major branches of the believing community as it was originally understood in the New Testament: believers from the

 circumcision on one side (Jewish believers in Jesus) and believers from the

 uncircumcision on the other (Gentile believers in Jesus; Rom.
 3:30, 4:9-12, 15:8,9; Gal.
 2:7,12; Eph.
 2:11; Col. 4:11).
 Each group has its own distinct calling, yet both are united in their testimony to Jesus as Messiah and Lord.*

-* The distinction between Jews and Gentiles in Israel is the teaching of the Old Testament Law itself, a point with which the Jewish rabbis agree.
+* A distinction between Jews and Gentiles within Israel is taught by the Old Testament Law itself, a point with which the Jewish rabbis agree.
 They teach that Gentiles are responsible to a subset of the Law of Moses known as the Laws of Noah, an idea reflected in the decision of the Council of Acts 15.
 For more on Gentiles and the Law of Moses, listen to our seminar on the Jewish Roots of Christianity, or see our teaching on the Seven Laws of Noah and the subject index category Gentile Christians.